davidconde/calendar-api/readme.md

 The API will be supporting 4 main queries:

 - getEvents: Gets all the events for a given calendar in a specified period.
-- addEvent: Adds a new event into a given calendar
+- putEvent: Adds a new event into a given calendar
+- deleteEvent: Deletes an event for a given calendar
 - clear: Clears a calendar
-- deleteEvent: Deletes an event for a given calendar

 # getEvents

 API to get upcoming events for a given calendar.

 ## Request